Built ca 1854/6 for Pamela A S G Dearborn

 A peculiar Greek Revival between Winter and Brackett Streets

 Asymmetry is not a common attribute of the Greek Revival style.
-In it’s purest form, the style was rigid and had to confirm to strict rules of proportion, symmetry and scale.
+In its purest form, the style was rigid and had to conform to strict rules of proportion, symmetry, and scale.
 These rules were known as the ‘Orders’.
 Our subject at 64 Gray Street throws all of that aside.
-Although the windows of the main facade are arranged symmetrically, they are oddly off center.
-The dramatic height of the first floor windows and somewhat niave details of the first and second story windows are confirmation of the Greek Revival heritage of the design.
+Although the windows of the main facade are arranged symmetrically, they are oddly off-center.
+The dramatic height of the first-floor windows and somewhat naive details of the first and second-story windows are confirmation of the Greek Revival heritage of the design.
 The entry at left is not original to the building but we will delve into that along the way.

-The land in this area of Portland had been held since colonial times by the Brackett family and the deeds for our property speak of the ‘Brackett dower” in line references.
-Joseph Holt Ingraham was a early promoter of development of the neighborhood in the first few decades of the 19th century.
+The land in this area of Portland had been held since colonial times by the Brackett family and the deeds for our property speak of the ‘Brackett dower”.
+Joseph Holt Ingraham was an early promoter of the development of the neighborhood in the first few decades of the 19th century.
 Ingraham sold the land for our subject to Joseph Poland, a Portland mason, sometime prior to 1825.
-We know this because in February of 1825, Joseph transferred the property to Benjamin Poland, a mason from Standish Me, and the deeds states the “property which I purchased from said Mr. Ingraham”.
+We know this because, in February of 1825, Joseph transferred the property to Benjamin Poland, a mason from Standish Me, and the deeds state the “property which I purchased from said Mr. Ingraham”.
 The actual deed between Ingraham and Poland does not appear at the registry of deeds.
-The Poland family, Benjamin, Joseph & William, all masons, would transfer the land amongst them selves for the next 20 years before selling to a joiner named Nathaniel Brown in 1846.
+The Poland family, Benjamin, Joseph & William, all masons, would transfer the land amongst themselves for the next 20 years before selling to a joiner named Nathaniel Brown in 1846.
 Brown held the property until 1854 when he sold it to Pamela AS Dearborn.

 Pamela Augusta Sophia Gilman was born in Hallowell Maine in late September of 1799.
 Her mother, also named Pamela Augusta, was the daughter of Revolutionary War hero and confidante to George Washington, Henry Dearborn.
 Her father, Allen Gilman, was an attorney who would become Bangor’s first mayor.
 Pamela the elder died one month after giving birth at the age of 25.
 Legend has it that Augusta Maine was named in her memory.
 Pamela the younger married her second cousin Greenleaf Dearborn in 1822.
 Even in the early 19th century, life & love was ‘complicated’.
 It’s worth noting that Pamela had a cousin and a second cousin, both named Julia, who married the Clapp brothers, Charles Q and Asa WH.
 2 of the wealthiest men in the city.
 As Charles was an ‘amateur’ architect and given his proclivity towards the Greek Revival, it is not beyond possibility that he had a hand in the design and construction of our subject.

-The lot Pamela purchased in 1854 measure 40 feet by 70 feet.
+The lot Pamela purchased in 1854 measures 40 feet by 70 feet.
 In 1857, she purchased 15 additional feet on the Winter Street side of her lot from a builder named Robert Evans to get to the current 55 feet.
-It appears that her house was built on the property line as the deed states the 15 foot section begins at “her cellar wall”.
-The house is pushed to the Winter Street side of the lot so it’s not hard to imagine the original line being ‘lost’ when the house was constructed.
+It appears that her house was built on the property line as the deed states the 15-foot section begins at “her cellar wall”.
+The house is pushed to the Winter Street side of the lot so it’s not hard to imagine the original line being ‘lost when the house was constructed.

 William Phillips was born to Irish immigrants in Boston Massachusetts around 1856.
 The exact date of his arrival in Portland is cloudy but it was probably 1878 when his mother, Jane Phillips, purchased a house at 66 Lancaster, then Lincoln, Street from Sylvanus Merrill.
 William married Ella M Young here in 1891.
 They had 2 children, Addie and Ida, before divorcing in 1895.
 William might not have taken the divorce well as he would list his marital status as “married’ until the 1920 Census when he changed it to “widowed”.
 He and the girls lived in the Lancaster Street house owned by his mother.
 He worked for many years as a lineman, then foreman, at the Cumberland County Power and Light Company.
 Jane died in 1902 but the family, William’s 2 widowed sisters were living with them by this time, would stay there until moving to Gray Street in 1920.
 Even then, they retained the Lancaster Street property until William died in 1930 when it was sold.
 Gray Street was sold by Addie and Ida in 1934.